dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 There are certain operations that processors handle in a specific manner, often called idioms, which require no or less costly execution.
 Processors recognize such cases and allow them to run faster than regular instructions.
 Here are some of such cases:

-* **Zeroing**: to assign zero to a register, compilers often use `XOR / PXOR / XORPS / XORPD` instructions, e.g., `XOR RAX, RAX`, which are preferred by compilers instead of the equivalent `MOV RAX, 0x0` instruction as the XOR encoding uses fewer encoding bytes.
+* **Zeroing**: to assign zero to a register, compilers often use `XOR / PXOR / XORPS / XORPD` instructions, e.g., `XOR EAX, EAX`, which are preferred by compilers instead of the equivalent `MOV EAX, 0x0` instruction as the XOR encoding uses fewer encoding bytes.
 Such zeroing idioms are not executed as any other regular instruction and are resolved in the CPU frontend, which saves execution resources.
 The instruction later retires as usual.
-* **Move elimination**: similar to the previous one, register-to-register `mov` operations, e.g., `MOV RAX, RBX`, are executed with zero cycle delay.
+* **Move elimination**: similar to the previous one, register-to-register `mov` operations, e.g., `MOV EAX, EBX`, are executed with zero cycle delay.
 * **NOP instruction**: `NOP` is often used for padding or alignment purposes.
 It simply gets marked as completed without allocating it to the reservation station.
 * **Other bypasses**: CPU architects also optimized certain arithmetic operations.
 For example, multiplying any number by one will always yield the same number.
 The same goes for dividing any number by one.
 Multiplying any number by zero always yields zero, etc. Some CPUs can recognize such cases at runtime and execute them with shorter latency than regular multiplication or divide.